Ivo-Balbaert/The_Way_to_Jai/book/12B_A showcase of inheritance using structs and #as.md

-# 23B Document types: a showcase of inheritance using structs, as and polymorphism
+# 23B Document types: a showcase of inheritance using structs and #as
 (Example taken from how_to\008_types.jai)

 We'll now combine all our previous knowledge to construct an OO-like type-inheritance system.